Razany98/Razany98/README.md

 - ⚡ Fun fact: ...
 -->

-Master of Data Science of PSAU, interested in Data Analysis / Machine Learning and Artificial intelligence.
+Master of Data Science of PSAU, interested in Data Science / Data Analysis and Machine Learning.
 <!--- 🔭 I’m currently working on UI/UX, & Frontend Development.
 - 🌱 Trying to learn everything 😄 -->
 - 📫 Reach me at: [![1.2]][1]     [![1.3]][2]